lixiaoshuai1113/lixiaoshuai1113.github.io/contents/experience.md

 - 🤖 **Intime AI | Algorithm Intern | May 2025 - August 2025**
   - **LLM-Powered 3D Asset Generation**:Proposed LangMesh, a novel framework leveraging LLMs to interpret natural language and automatically generate complex, editable 3D assets in Blender.
   - **Multi-LLM Agent System for 3D Modeling**:Engineered a collaborative system where different LLMs perform distinct roles: one LLM creates a scene graph for planning, another generates code, and a Vision-Language Model (VLM) autonomously verifies the output for iterative refinement.
-  - **Benchmark for Evaluating LLMs in 3D Generation**:Created BlenderBench, the first comprehensive benchmark to systematically assess the 3D code generation and spatial reasoning capabilities of Large Language Models in a Blender environment.
+  - **Benchmark for Evaluating LLMs in 3D Generation**:Created the first comprehensive benchmark to systematically assess the 3D code generation and spatial reasoning capabilities of Large Language Models in a Blender environment.

 - 🚗 **Jingwei Hirain | Algorithm Intern | July 2023 - July 2023**